oleg-shilo/shell-x/README.md

 Shell-X maintains a global directory, whose file tree structure defines the complex context menu tree to be displayed at runtime on right click.

 The root folders are named according to the file extension that the context menu is for.
 Thus the folder `txt` contains context menu definition for all text files, and the `dll` folder is for all DLLs.
-There are two special folder names:
+There are special folder names:
 - `[any]` that defines the context menu for any selected file or folder.
 - `[folder]` that defines the context menu for any selected folder.
 - `[file]` that defines the context menu for any selected file.

-**Note**, if you want multiple extension files to be handled the same way (by a single handler) you can achieve this by naming the root folder with the coma-separated extension names enclosed in the square brackets.
+**Note A**, if you want multiple extension files to be handled the same way (by a single handler) you can achieve this by naming the special root folder with the comma-separated extension names enclosed in the square brackets.
 IE for menu item associated with editing JPEG and BMP Files the folder name should be `[jpeg,bmp]`:

+**Note B** All special folders have their name enclosed in square brackets (e.g. `[any]`) and all folders for specific file extension have their names exactly matching the extension text (e.g. `txt`).

 ![image](https://github.com/oleg-shilo/shell-x/assets/16729806/21ad4206-2043-4d66-903c-ec881a84e95e)

-Below is the example of the configuration for for text files (`txt` file extension).
+Below is an example of the configuration for for text files (`txt` file extension).

 ![image](images/shell_x_files.png)

-And this is how the menu for text files looks at runtime.
+This is how the menu for text files looks at runtime.

 ![image](images/shell_x_menu.png)